temuair/fot/docs/quests/medusa.md

 ### Talisman Halves

-The Left and Right Talisman Halves can be found as drops from monsters in the Oren Ruins, which you will travel through in order to collect your Bag of Gems.
+The Left and Right Talisman Halves can be found as drops from monsters in the Oren Ruins, which you will travel through in order to collect your Pouch of Gems.
 You will likely complete this part of the quest while defeating enemies while you travel and I recommend starting with the the Pouch of Gems before (explicitly) farming the Talisman Halves.

 The Left Talisman Half drops from monsters on the second floor of Oren Ruins and the Right Talisman Half drops from enemies on the third floor of Oren Ruins.